danielnager/xifrat/function.md

 For the signature the procedure is the following:

-Alice, the signer, chooses a public value C and two different random keys K and Q. Its credentials are C, (C K) and (Q K).
+Alice, the signer, chooses a public value C and two different random keys K and Q. Its credentials are C, (C K K) and (Q K).
-To sing a value, H, Alice computes S=(H Q).
-H must be different from C.
+To sing a value, H, Alice computes S=(H Q Q).

-Bob needs to verify if Alice has signed H. Computes (H Q)(C K) and (H C)(Q K).
-Both values must be equal due to restricted commutativity if (H Q) is a valid signature from Alice.
+Bob needs to verify if Alice has signed H. Computes (H Q Q)(C K K) and (H C)(Q K)(Q K).
+Both values must be equal due to restricted commutativity if (H Q Q) is a valid signature from Alice.

 Daniel Nager - daniel.nager@gmail.com